manoplas/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP27.md

 Our primary strategy consists of four pillars that break down Maker Talent's mission into actionable, early-stage roadmaps.
 To grow as a reliable partner for MakerDAO hiring needs, we need to align and streamline activities across these four pillars.
 To put it into detail, we must:

-1. Become a reliable hiring partner within MakerDAO.
+1. Become a reliable hiring partner within MakerDAO;
-2. Utilize Social Recruiting as a main recruitment strategy.
+2. Utilize Social Recruiting as a main recruitment strategy;
-3. Find the best talent from across the blockchain world.
+3. Find the best talent from across the blockchain world;
 5. Provide an outstanding candidate experience.

 ![Maker Talent Strategy Visualisation](https://github.com/manoplas/mips/blob/master/MIP39/MIP39c2-Subproposals/supporting_materials/MIP39c2-SP27/mt-strategy2.png?raw=true)